benhmoore/Argon/README.md

 ##Simple demo: http://byteaspect.com/cidar

+___

+###Security

+Cenny.js was build from the ground up to be secure.
+All requests to the server must be authenticated, timely, and validated before any action is taken.
+All requests must pass through an authentication barrier before any code is executed.

+Building a secure platform using Javascript is tough, if not impossible.
+Cenny.js gets around this by doing a second round of validation, authentication, and scanning on the server, making it impossible for an invalid request to infiltrate the backend.

+Best of all, because Cenny.js is an open source project, if an issue ever arises, there's a community that can fix it.

+___

 Cenny.js was built to work with your web app, it is extremely flexible and works with almost any setup.
 Everything is done through a single JS script.
 No Javascript dependancies, just two files: Cenny.js, and a PHP file for the server.
 Oh, and no database required.
 Cenny.js is proudly file based, no specials needed.

 ###**Phrases used in this documentation**: